juhasev/sample-ninja-help/projects.md

 #### PRIORITY
 When building a Project, you can set a sampling priority between 1 and 10

-If a Project was an urgent Political project which needed executing ahead of another non-time critical Projects, it would be possible to set the Priority as 6,7,8,9 or 10 on the scale and the SampleNinja platform would use advanced algorithms to re-prioritise the email invites in line with the appropriate priorities.
+If you have an urgent project where you anticipate running out of sample the priority setting is your new friend.
+The sampling process is always carried out in the priority order.
+Normally when you do not anticipate any sample shortfalls you can just leave the priority setting to the default of five (5).

 #### PROGRESS

-This monitors and inform the user in percentage terms the number of Completed Surveys as a proportion fo the Target Completes within that particular Project definition.
+Overall progress of the project.
+Progress is calculated by **completed interviews** / **target completes** * 100%.

 #### STATUS

 There are four statuses for Projects:

-- **Online** - This is when the project is live and sending email invites and collecting outcomes.
+- **Online** - This is when the project is live and sending email invites and collecting responses.
-- **Closed** - Projects automatically close when they have reached their target completes OR the user can shut the project manually
+- **Closed** - Projects automatically close when they have reached their target completes OR the user can shut the project manually.
+Closed project do not accept any new starts but currently started surveys can be completed.
 - **Archived** - Generally for Closed projects to declutter the screen.
-Archived projects do not accept any terminates or completes.
+Archived projects do not accept any starts or completes.
 It is recommended to close the project first so that panelists can finish projects that are currently in progress.
 - **Offline** - Takes a project offline for whatever reason, which automatically stops fresh invites from being sent out.
-In this status project still *Accepts terminates and completes from outstanding invites.*
+In this status project still accepts terminates and completes from outstanding invites.

 #### DASHBOARD